zachkaupp/lplex_analysis/docs/quick_start.md

 ## Run the Scripts

-- Run the files in the `scripts` folder of this repository in the order they are numbered (Dont forget `00_settings.R`!
+- Run the files in the `scripts` folder of this repository in the order they are numbered with 'source' in the editor pane of RStudio (Dont forget `00_settings.R`!)

 ## Find the output